weakish/vscode-complete-statement/README.md

 Mimic IntelliJ's complete statement.
 In other words:

-- Completes normal statement with `;` and move to line end.
+- Complete normal statement with `;` and move to line end.
-- Completes JavaScript object notation
+- Try to complete JavaScript object notation
   (or similar structure in other languages) with `,` and move to line end.
 - Try to complete complex structures with braces.